 I propose the need for a new holiday…… “Nuclear Holiday.”

-“In 2010, the Pentagon revealed it was the owner of over 5,000 all-American nuclear warheads.
-This number was down from a high of over 31,000, in the late 1960’s.” (http://www.nti.org/gsn/article/number-times-we-could-blow-earth-once-again-secret/).
+“In 2010, the Pentagon revealed that they owned over 5,000 nuclear warheads.
+Also worth mentioning, this number was down from a high of over 31,000 nuclear warheads, in the late 1960’s.” (http://www.nti.org/gsn/article/number-times-we-could-blow-earth-once-again-secret/).

 The Nuclear Age

 Take into account, that the new world economy is growing more and more intertwined, isolating less and less of the world’s population, and this further points to the possibility that nuclear arms may in fact….. never be used again.
 However, history says otherwise and a repetition of violence, is almost a statistical certainty……

 To be honest with ourselves, is of the utmost importance on this issue.
 I also find it worth noting, that the way the human race has handled nuclear arms thus far, is somewhat frightening.

 Since the dawn of, “the nuclear age,” the world has been like a toddler, whom God handed a gun…… From the moment the nuclear bomb was created, minds like Albert Einstein and Robert Oppenheimer, developers of the nuclear weapon itself, gravely feared it’s implications.
 Oppenheimer even once called himself, “the destroyer of worlds,” in reference to successfully testing, the first nuclear weapons.
 This was a grim quotation, from a genius whom surely wouldn’t have wanted his brainchild, used for apocalyptic war efforts.
 Actually, Oppenheimer’s exact quote is even scarier;

 “I am become death, the destroyer of worlds.”…..
 “I am become death.”